Rugal/rugal.github.com/_posts/2014-07-06-how-to-configure-transaction-manager-in-spring.md

 1. programmatic
 2. Declarative

-You can easily understand that the programmatic way of configuring transaction manager is to `beginTransaction` and `commit` manually in Java code, which is cumbersome but is actually ease you worries.
+You can easily understand that the programmatic way of configuring transaction manager is to `beginTransaction` and `commit` manually in Java code, which is cumbersome but is actually ease your worries as everything are under your control.
+This article will not introduce it at all.
-But I will not recommend it to you so this article will not introduce it in detail.
+I will not recommend it to you, because `Declarative` could still have very good control but much higher productivity and better code style by good modularization.

 ###1.
 Add Spring transaction manager for Hibernate
 Add this bean in spring's `applicationContext.xml` configuration file to enable spring delegate transaction manager functionality.